Environmental Initiatives

 - Impact on business due to increasing natural disasters (physical risk) Gross profit: 500 million yen

-If the Company were unable to supply gas to all households for 3 days, the sales volume would decrease by approx. 5,000 to 6,000 tons (calculated based on annual sales volume), leading to a gross profit decrease of approx. 500 million yen.
-While we consider the likelihood of a simultaneous gas supply stoppage to all households to be nearly nil, we are thoroughly training our employees and preparing for emergencies.
+If we were unable to supply gas to all households for 3 days, the sales volume would decrease by approx. 5,000 to 6,000 tons, leading to a gross profit decrease of approx. 500 million yen.
+While we consider the likelihood of a simultaneous gas supply stoppage to all households to be nearly nil, we are thoroughly training its employees and preparing for emergencies.

 - Decrease in gas demand due to rising temperature (physical risk) Gross Profit: 2.2 billion to 2.7 billion yen per 1°C increase